President Franklin Delano Roosevelt Empowered Polio Survivors and Raised Public Awareness

 He used a cane and was never seen in public in his wheelchair.
 Many pictures of the era show him standing upright, supported on one side by an aide or one of his sons.
 The press agreed to never photograph him entering or exiting a car.

-FDR was governor of New York from 1929–1932, for two terms.
+Franklin Delano Roosevelt was governor of New York from 1929–1932, for two terms.
 The Stock Market crashed in 1929.
 By 1931, the Great Depression had begun, but many politicians minimized the impact.
-Adopting progressive ideas, FDR ran on a platform calling for aid to farmers, full employment, unemployment insurance, and old-age pensions.
+Adopting progressive ideas, Roosevelt ran on a platform calling for aid to farmers, full employment, unemployment insurance, and old-age pensions.

-Elected for four terms, FDR served as president from 1933–1945.
+Elected for four terms, Franklin Delano Roosevelt served as president from 1933–1945.
 He saw America through the Depression and World War II.
 He was well loved and started to change public perception towards people with handicaps.

 “Once in the White House, Roosevelt became a potent symbol for polio victims and their families.
 Like most Americans, they viewed him through the lens that he himself had created: as an inspiring figure who had overcome an illness, not as a cripple with a permanent disability.
 The mother of a boy in leg braces wrote, ‘Every time I hear your voice on the radio and read about your attitude towards physical handicaps — that they don’t amount to a ‘hill of beans’ — I am strengthened and my courage is renewed…Your life is, in a way, an answer to my prayers.’”Polio: An American Story